- Get Our Free Newsletter!

 As fall descends upon us here in the North — bringing with it frosty nights and then snowy days — most of the green that covers the earth turns to brown.
 Now we must begin to give our animals a little extra help if they’re to make it through the long, dead winter.
 Chickens, for […]Read more »

-Our chicks from this spring are beginning to lay eggs!
+By Jennifer Sartell Our chicks from this spring are beginning to lay eggs!
 Our Leghorns were born on March 1st.
 It took 162 days from birth to laying hen.
 You can see the new layer’s egg (right) isn’t quite as big as a 2 year-old hen (left).
-The French Black Copper Marans that I hatched out […]Read more »
+The French Black Copper Marans that […]Read more »

 by Wendy EN Thomas of Lessons Learned from the Flock I heard a familiar question in a recent chicken workshop I gave – “Aren’t chickens vegetarians?”
 Another student immediately piped up, “Well not if you count bugs as meat.”
 Which is true, chickens eat bugs and worms, so in the strictest sense of the term, […]Read more »